rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

   0. disabled (no overhead).
   1. gather statistics of duration and number of bytes spilled (very low overhead).
   2. gather statistics of each time a spillable buffer is exposed permanently (potential high overhead).
-  3. gather statistics of each time spill-on-demand event (high overhead).
+  3. gather statistics of each time a spill-on-demand event occurs (high overhead).
 This includes tracking of the lowest utilization of device memory, which can be limited by RMM fragmentation.

 Statistics can be enabled in two ways (it is disabled by default):